 JumpCloud offers the ability for the administrator to control the level of complexity of the passwords users must create for themselves.
 These settings will govern the user account and all resources the account has access to, ranging from the JumpCloud user portal to their desktop access.
 Password Complexity Management enables you to create and enforce the use of strong passwords in order to better protect your organization.
 Password Complexity Builder replaces the previous Windows and PCI User Passwords functionality as of April 30, 2015.
+For more details regarding PCI compliant password settings, see requirement 8 in the PCI DSS v3.2 document.

 - Set the minimum number of characters the password must be.